Skip to main content

 };

-All modules in the "customers" directory are assigned the noTag tag.
-Be aware that this setup allows any module from domain:holidays to depend on modules within the "customers" directory, but the reverse is not permitted.
+Note: This setup allows any module from domain:holidays to depend on modules within the customers directory, but the reverse is not permitted.

 Nested Paths